BengalCatBalu/Portfolio/Readme.md

 ## 👤 About Me

 I started out in math — the kind that makes you think in graphs, invariants, and proofs.
-In school, I competed in math olympiads and spent a lot of time exploring discrete structures and formal logic.
+In school, I succesfully competed in math olympiads and spent a lot of time exploring discrete structures and formal logic.
 That mindset stuck with me.

 Later I studied software engineering, which gave me the tools to build.
 But what really drew me in was the way complex systems fail — subtly, structurally, and sometimes beautifully.